summaryrefslogtreecommitdiff

 Signed-off-by: Leah Rowe <leah@libreboot.org>

-3 daystrees: simplified distclean directory checkLeah Rowe
+3 daystrees: simplified handling of badhash/do_makeLeah Rowe

 Signed-off-by: Leah Rowe <leah@libreboot.org>